-The missionary associates and missions interns will be responsible for submitting ministry, personal, and financial reports monthly to Assemblies of God U.S. Missions Accounting department with copies to their supervisors, department, and district.
+The missionary will be responsible for submitting ministry, personal, and financial reports each month to Assemblies of God U.S. Missions.
+All reports shall be sent to the U.S. Missions Accounting department.
 Copies of newsletters are to be sent to the department senior director.
-(See also Reporting Requirements.)
+(See also Missionary Reporting Requirements.)